praveenc/strands-agents-examples/capital_markets/README.md

-# AI-Powered Financial Analysis Agents for Capital Markets
+# AI-Powered Financial Analysis Agents

 A example framework for financial analysis and trading decision support using Strands Agents.